-CAS Online Courses page at The Institutes website: www.aicpcu.org/cas.htm
+CAS Online Courses page on The Institutes website

 Candidates must use their legal name on all examination registration materials and when corresponding with the CAS.
 Any change in name must be accompanied by acceptable documentation.

-Exam 1 Fee Reimbursement Program in the U.S.
+Exams 1 and 2 Fee Reimbursement Program in the U.S.

-The Joint CAS/SOA Committee on a Diversity Recruiting sponsors a program to reimburse qualified minority candidates for their Exam 1/P fee if they pass the exam on their first or second attempt.
+The CAS/SOA Committee on Diversity Recruiting sponsors a program to reimburse qualified minority candidates for Exam 1 (SOA Exam P) and Exam 2 (SOA Exam FM) fees.
 Eligible candidates are members of specified groups that are underrepresented in the actuarial profession in the United States, including African-Americans, Hispanics, and Native North Americans who are sitting for actuarial exams.
-The Exam 1/P reimbursement application is available in the Diversity Programs section of the actuarial career website at www.BeAnActuary.org.
+The reimbursement application is available in the Diversity Programs section of the actuarial career website.

 Fee Discount Program in Qualified Countries

-The exams for Online Courses 1/CA1 and 2/CA2 are also offered by CBT.
+The exams for Online Courses 1/CA1 and 2/CA2 are offered by computer-based testing (CBT).
 Because there are distinctive processes and procedures for CBT, additional information is available on The Institutes website.
 The rules and procedures provided on The Institutes website related to Online Courses 1/CA1 and 2/CA2 are part of the CAS examination rules.

-Details for changing a CBT center for Exams 1/P, 2/FM, 3F/MFE, and 4/C are provided under Canceling or Changing an Appointment in the Exam Rules section of the Be An Actuary website.
-For all exams not administered by CBT, any registered candidate who requests a change in examination center must pay a change-of-center fee.
+For Exams LC, ST, S, and 5-9, any registered candidate who requests a change in examination center must pay a change-of-center fee.
 No requests will be accepted after the registration deadline.
 If a request for a change of center occurs, every effort will be made to have the candidate's records and supplies on hand at the appropriate center in time for the examination.
-If this effort fails, however, the administering organizations are not responsible.
+If this effort fails, however, the CAS is not responsible.
 If either a candidate's registration and fees, or request for change of center are received so late that it is not feasible to arrange for the candidate to write the examination, the fees will be refunded in full.
-The administering organizations are not responsible for difficulties caused by postal service delays or inadequate postage.
+The CAS is not responsible for difficulties caused by postal service delays or inadequate postage.

 Details for changing a CBT center for the exams for Online Courses 1/CA1 and 2/CA2 are available on The Institutes website.

-A candidate with a formally diagnosed disability who needs special testing arrangements must submit a written request for each examination that the candidate intends to write to Preliminary Actuarial Examinations/SOA for Exams 1/P, 2/FM, 3F/MFE, and 4/C; to the CAS for Exams 3L and 5-9; and to The Institutes for the two online courses.
-Documentation of the disability (e.g., physician's statement, diagnostic test results), as well as the need for special arrangements, are required of each candidate.
+A candidate with a formally diagnosed disability who needs special testing arrangements must submit a written request for each examination that the candidate intends to write.
+For Exams 1, 2, 3F, and 4, contact the sponsoring organization.
+For Exams LC, ST, S, and 5-9, contact the CAS Office.
+For the two online courses, contact The Institutes.
+Documentation of the disability, e.g., physician's statement, diagnostic test results, as well as the need for special arrangements, is required of each candidate.
 Previous accommodations given to the candidate in an educational program or work setting may be considered.
-Requests for special arrangements and supporting documentation must be submitted at the applicant's expense at least two weeks prior to the registration deadline for Exams 1-9; and prior to the first day of the testing window for exams for Online Courses 1/CA1 and 2/CA2.
+Requests for special arrangements and supporting documentation must be submitted at the applicant's expense at least two weeks prior to the registration deadline for Exams LC, ST, S, and 5-9; and prior to the first day of the testing window for exams for Online Courses 1/CA1 and 2/CA2.